Counselling Training

 Qigong Training

-I study and teach various forms of meditation, including mindfulness for health, well-being and spiritual development.
+I study and teach various forms of meditation.
+These include mindfulness for health, well-being and spiritual development.

-Later I returned to China and I spent some time travelling the country.
-Meeting teachers who continued to practice ancient traditions for example Guquin (which translates as old instrument) and sword.
-In Chengdu I met with Tai Chi Master at the Qingyang Gong Temple where I spent some time practising the art of calligraphy which can be both artistic and transformative.
+I returned to China several times and spent some time travelling the country.
+Meeting teachers who continued to practice the ancient traditions like Guquin (which translates as old instrument) Calligraphy and Sword.
+In Chengdu I met a Tai Chi Master at the Qingyang Gong Temple.
+I spent a brief time practising the art of calligraphy which can be both artistic and transformative.